2002 European Grand Prix: Qualifying

-I am very pleased with today's pole, especially because it came as a bit of a surprise.
-After this morning's practice sessions we were not expecting anything higher than the second row, actually.
-We changed the car quite a lot from this morning but in my first run I made a mistake, the second went better and on my third run I got the pole.
-I still don't know where the speed came from and I must admit that luck also played a part in my result.
-Tomorrow is going to be a hard race where I think the tyres will be a key factor.

-— Juan Pablo Montoya on taking the pole position.

-Saturday's afternoon qualifying session lasted for an hour.
-Each driver was limited to twelve laps, with the starting order decided by the drivers' fastest laps.
-During this session, the 107% rule was in effect, which necessitated each driver set a time within 107% of the quickest lap to qualify for the race.
-The session was held on a dry track with cloudy weather conditions; the track temperature ranged between 23–26 C. Montoya clinched his third consecutive pole position and the seventh of his career with a time of 1:29.906 which was set thirteen minutes before the session ended.
-He was happy to take the pole position despite having set a target to be on the second row.

-Montoya was joined on the front row of the grid by teammate Ralf Schumacher who was 0.009 seconds off Montoya's pace and did not change his car's set-up.
-Michael Schumacher qualified in third and his race car was stuck in gear on his first out lap and switched to the spare Ferrari car for the remainder of the session as his mechanics were unable to rectify the gearbox issue.
-He made two minor mistakes at the final two corners of the circuit on his final run after pushing hard which prevented him from improving his lap time.
-Barrichello progressively changed his car's balance over the one-hour qualifying period and secured fourth.
-Coulthard changed his set-up to run faster in the circuit's middle section which compromised performance in the first sector but took fifth.
-Räikkönen dropped one of his wheels on the turn thirteen kerbs which restricted him to sixth.
-The two Renault drivers filled the fourth row of the grid with Trulli ahead of Button.
-Trulli was happy with his starting position although Button had understeer from his second qualifying run and made a minor change to his rear anti roll-bar in an attempt to go quicker but was delayed by slower cars.
-Heidfeld felt vibrations after flat-spotting his front-right tyre on his first run which restricted him to ninth.
-Salo rounded out the top ten qualifiers and reported his car handled best on his first run but it deteriorated afterwards.
+Each driver was allowed twelve laps during Saturday's one-hour qualifying session, with starting positions determined by the drivers' quickest laps.
+During this session, the 107% rule was in effect, requiring each driver to remain within 107% of the quickest lap time in order to qualify for the race.
+Qualifying took place on a dry track in overcast weather.
+Montoya improved on each of his opening three timed runs.
+He achieved his third consecutive pole position and the seventh of his career with a time of 1:29.906, which set 13 minutes before qualifying ended.
+He was pleased to take pole despite having set an aim of the second row, and went wide at turn three during his final run.
+Ralf Schumacher was 0.009 seconds slower than Montoya in second and held pole until his teammate's quickest lap.
+He restricted himself to three timed runs to save a fresh new pair of Michelin tyres for the race, and did not change his racing setup.
+Michael Schumacher took third, but his race car got stuck in gear on his first out lap, so he transferred to the spare Ferrari for the rest of qualifying since his mechanics could not fix the gearbox issue.
+He made two minor mistakes at the final two corners of the course on his penultimate run after pushing hard, preventing him from improving his lap toward the end of qualifying, and stopped him from potentially securing pole position.
+Barrichello improved his car's balance throughout qualifying and secured fourth.
+Coulthard, fifth, changed his set-up to run faster in the middle section which compromised performance in the first sector.
+Räikkönen dropped a wheel on turn 13 kerbs, leaving him sixth.
+The two Renault drivers had the grid's fourth row with Trulli ahead of Button; Trulli was behind Button early on before bettering his teammate, who was set to achieve a season-best qualifying result.
+Trulli was pleased with his starting position, but Button suffered understeer from his second qualifying lap and made a slight tweak to his rear anti-roll-bar in an attempt to go faster, but was slowed by slower traffic.